Annie Keary: Eliza Harriett Keary (1827–1918)

-Apart from her collaborations with Annie Keary and her memoir of her, Eliza wrote poetry, which was published at the time and has received recent attention from feminist scholars.
+Apart from her collaborations with Annie Keary and her memoir of her, Eliza wrote poetry.
+Her Little Seal-Skin and Other Poems (1874) was poorly reviewed at the time, but has received attention since: Ellis calls her "a strikingly promising and important female poetic voice that was tragically muted."
+She also wrote children's fiction, including The Magic Valley, or, Patient Antoine (1877), At Home Again (1886), and Pets and Playmates (1887).
 She died in Torquay in 1918.
 Her nephew Charles Francis Keary (1848–1917), was also an acclaimed author of both realist and weird fiction, and a cataloguer for numismatic studies.